runatlantis/atlantis/runatlantis.io/docs/troubleshooting-https.md

 except that it expects HTTPS connections.
 Additionally, files containing a certificate and matching private key for the server must be provided.
-If the certificate is signed by a certificate authority, the certFile should be the concatenation of the server's certificate, any intermediates, and the CA's certificate.
+If the certificate is signed by a certificate authority, the file passed to `--ssl-cert-file` should be the concatenation of the server's certificate, any intermediates, and the CA's certificate.

 If you have this error when specifying a TLS cert with a key:
 ```